ABIMATHS78/Mortgage-Approvals-Prediction/README.md

-### Problem Description
+## Problem Description

-About the Data
+### About the Data
-Your goal is to predict whether a mortgage application was accepted (meaning the loan was originated) or denied according to the given dataset, which is adapted from the Federal Financial Institutions Examination Council's (FFIEC).
+The goal is to predict whether a mortgage application was accepted (meaning the loan was originated) or denied according to the given dataset, which is adapted from the Federal Financial Institutions Examination Council's (FFIEC).

-Target Variable
+### Target Variable
 We're trying to predict the variable accepted (a binary variable) for each row of the test data set.

 Your job is to: